be aware.

 The York County Open Space and Land Preservation Program is dedicated to helping communities and non-profit organizations around the County to preserve and protect open space that can be enjoyed by both current and future generations.

-York County Open Space and Land Preservation Virtual Grants Workshop was held on August 24, 2021 at 1:00 PM
+York County Open Space and Land Preservation Virtual Grants Workshop was held on August 16, 2023

-Please click to view the recording of the 2021 Open Space Grants Workshop.
+If you would like to view a recording of the workshop, please click 2023 Open Space Grants Workshop.
 You may also be interested in checking out the York County Open Space Grant Presentation or the PA DCNR Grant Presentation.

 In the spring of 2019, the York County Land Protection Committee commissioned the Arthur J. Glatfelter Institute for Public Policy to better understand the perspectives of York County residents towards protecting open space, as well as residents’ desire to establish a dedicated, sustainable source of funding for open space protection.
 The following links provide an overview and full report of the survey results.